LewisIsWorking/PathWarsWiki/Writerside/topics/DF-characters.md

 - Opus The Investigator helped him pursue leads to what happened to their Mentor Belron the Gunsmith's store.
 - Eventually the case had grown cold, but Carnon stayed on with the guards for several more years.
 - During one investigation, the clues lead to Carnon being the perpetrator of several murders.
-- Not being able to clear their name, Carnon fled on a ship leaving the town.
+- Not being able to clear their name, Carnon fled on a ship, leaving the town.
 - They spent some months on this ship where they learned from an esoteric man the secrets that certain crystals possess, this is how Carnon learned crystal healing.
 - The ship eventually made port in a town/place where the character will be introduced to the party.